actris-cloudnet/dataportal/docs/data-upload.md

 Note that `USERNAME` and `PASSWORD` need to be changed to match the credentials provided to you by the Cloudnet team.

+A more complete sample transfer script written in bash is available: "cloudnet_transfer_often.sample.sh".
+Modify the default settings to those appropriate for your system.
+This script can then be run using a scheduler (e.g. cron) to upload all files for all instruments for one day in one command: cloudnet_transfer_often.sample.sh --site sitename --date YYYYMMDD

 Here is an another example for uploading the file using the Python library `requests`:

 ```python